essif-lab/framework/docs/terminology-engine-v1-templates/template-file.md

 type: type
 typeid: typeID
 stage: draft
-hoverText: "popuptext for 'typeID' (tbd)"
+hoverText: "TypeID: popuptext for 'typeID' (tbd)."
 ---
 <!--This template specifies the docusaurus attribtues that must be in place for the terminology-plugin to function properly.
 For specific generators, additional content may be required.
 That should be specified in the individual templates that specify the artifacts that such generators create.
 The header-attributes contain the following placeholdes: